HewlettPackard/Docker-Synergy/docs-src/config-core/k8s-config.md

 ### Related playbooks

 -   `playbooks/nfs-provisioner.yml` is used to enable a dynamic NFS provisioner which can be used to automatically create and allocate Kubernetes persistent volumes.
-The backend storage is provided by an NFS backend.
 This playbook is run from the Ansible box after configuring `kubectl` and a UCP client bundle for the `admin` account.
-For more information on using this playbook, see the section `Deploying the NFS provisioner for Kubernetes`.
+For more information on using this playbook, see the section `Configuring storage`.